-Three independent written assignments associated with lectures, required readings, and case studies will comprise 46% of the final grade for this course.
-Your capstone project will comprise 50% of the final grade allocation.
-Further information on the independent assignments and the capstone project is available in separate files on the class site.
+Written assignments will comprise 40% of the final grade for this course.
+Your final capstone project presentation and StoryMap will comprise 60% of the final grade allocation.
+Information on the assignments and capstone project will be available on eclass.

 All assignments in the course must be completed by each individual student to pass the course.

 Late assignments will be penalized 10% for each day after the deadline.